MatthewHeun/matsindf/cran-comments.md

 ## Context
-`matsindf` v0.3.1 adds one new function.
+`matsindf` v0.3.2 is a maintenance release to prepare for R4.0.0.
 See `NEWS.md` for details.

 ## Test environments (7 in total)
 * Local: macOS X install 10.14.6 (Mojave), R3.6.1